machine-intelligence-laboratory/DDI-100/dataset/README.md

 ## Description

-The total dataset can be downloaded from [this link](https://drive.google.com/open?id=1GZ1cRHRPFHK1EFcEZiklvatIE3LmCv1a) (~56Gb)
+The total dataset can be downloaded from [this link](https://drive.google.com/open?id=1pFkaLDqNadBO4lQFAzEPFv45JgLBLDkH) (~340Gb)

-To facilitate downloading we splited our dataset in 13 parts.
+To facilitate downloading we splited our dataset into 37 parts.

 <img src="imgs.jpg" width="90%">
 <img src="masks.jpg" width="90%">